robmellett/bref-test/README.md

 ### Testing the database
 If you are using Postgres, make sure to copy the `php/conf.d/php.ini` file.

+## Testing the Cache Driver
+View the `/cache` route, and you should see the current server time.
+Refresh a few seconds later and `cached` variable should be in the past.

 ## Adding new env variables
 `aws ssm put-parameter --region ap-southeast-2 --name '/bref-dev/my-parameter' --type String --value 'mysecretvalue'`